scandum/quadsort/README.md

 Visualization
 -------------

 In the visualization below three tests are performed.
-The first test is on a random distribution, the second on a descending distribution, and the third on an ascending distribution with a random tail.
+The first test is on a random distribution, the second on partially sorted data, the third on a descending distribution, and the fourth on an ascending distribution with a random tail.

 The upper half shows the swap memory and the bottom half shows the main memory.
 Colors are used to differentate between skip, swap, merge, and copy operations.